shenef/Boktai-Speedrunning/src/zoktai/any.md

 Take the stairs to go back to the room below and use a ![powernut](./assets/images/image41.png) Power Nut to do the puzzle.

-Push the block on the left in the ↘️ direction, then push the other block (↙️ ↘️) so that they’re next to each other.
+Push the block on the left in the ↘️ direction, then push the other block (↙️ ↘️) so that they’re next to each other:
 ![spiralcloudpuzzle1](./assets/images/image96.png)

 Push the grey block with ![cloud](./assets/images/image46.png) Cloud & spear in the ↗️ direction.